Reporting and offender management (accessible)

 You must follow the Home Office policy that people who are on bail are prohibited from working (with the exception of asylum seekers awaiting a decision for 12 months or more who may work in restricted occupations), see Permission to work and volunteer.

 You can require asylum seekers and their dependents to report under the application of section 71 of the Nationality, Immigration and Asylum Act 2002, as amended, where they have claimed asylum whilst holding extant leave.
-A reporting condition imposed under this section is treated as if under Schedule 10 to the 2016 Act.
-If a person fails to comply with a condition imposed under this section, they become liable to detention under paragraph 16 of Schedule 2 to the 1971 Act.
+A reporting condition imposed under this section is treated as if under Schedule 10 to the 2016 act.
+If a person fails to comply with a condition imposed under this section, they become liable to detention under paragraph 16 of Schedule 2 to the 1971 act.

 You can also require non-detained foreign national offenders to report as a condition of immigration bail while they still have current leave if the Home Office is considering whether to make a deportation order against them under section 5 (1) of the Immigration Act 1971.

-Identifying individuals to report
+Identifying persons to report

 This page tells you about who may be required to report.
 It also tells you about Home Office reporting centre locations and reporting frequencies.